 Create a group for these layers (remember to change the group mode to Soft Light 100%) and use an Invert adjustment layer to invert the effect color:

 6. Add the Butterflies

-Open the butterfly 1 image and isolate the butterflies from the background.
-Select the middle butterfly and place it above the highest abstract flower on the right side.
+Open the butterfly 1 image and isolate the butterfly from the background.
+Place it above the highest abstract flower on the right side.